Lightning-AI/litgpt/tutorials/pretrain_tinyllama.md

 By default, the `pretrain/tinyllama.py` script will pretrain the Llama 2 7B model with FSDP in `bfloat16` mixed precision and gradient accumulation.

-You can easily change the size of the model by passing a different string to the model name variable
+Note that the `pretrain/tinyllama.py` is not actually a model-specific training script, so feel free to change the configuration and size by passing a different string to the model name variable

 ```python
 model_name = "tiny-llama-1.1b"